 Important: You must also satisfy residence requirements to be eligible for the PBS.
 According to Centrelink you must be:

 - an Australian resident on both the day you register, and the day you lodge your claim further down the track

 - you must be physically in Australia on both the day you register, and the day you claim the PBS

 - an Australian resident for a continuous period of at least 10 years, or for a number of time periods that total more than ten years, with one of the periods being at least five years (unless you’re a refugee, and exceptions related to women losing partners).
-You can find more information on residency requirements in the SuperGuidearticle How do I apply for the Australian Age Pension?
+You can find more information on residency requirements in the SuperGuidearticle Australian Age Pension: Am I eligible and how do I apply?

 Residency test alert!
 From 1 July 2018, the residency test for the Age Pension, and in turn for the Age Pension Bonus Scheme, becomes stricter.
 You must be an Australian resident:

 - for a continuous period of 15 years, OR

 - for a continuous period of 10 years, including at least 5 years during your working life (from age 16 through to Age Pension age), OR